Moomed-Hamed/war-game/src/readme.md

 Gun : instance of a gun, stores it's type and ammo count

 #### Weapon Animation (WIP)
-The idea is to get high-quality animation with as few keyframes as possible and juice them up by cleverly interpolating between each frame.
-If done right, this has the potential to allow for much more complex player-wep interaction and animation variety.
+Goal is high-quality animation with as few keyframes as possible.
+Juice comes from cleverly interpolating between each frame.
+If done right, this has the potential to allow for complex player-wep interaction and animation variety.

-- ease_in_x : easing functions that are used to interpolate between animation keyframes
+- ease_in_x : these easing functions are mostly used to interpolate between animation keyframes
 - sub_anim() : takes a vec4 containing the time to transition between each sub-keyframe as well as the current time of the animation and returns a uint representing which sub-frame we are on and stores the mix value (0-1) for interpolating between this sub-keyframe and the next